arbor-sim/arbor/doc/tutorial/tutorial_lfpykit.rst

    :language: python
    :lines: 68-94

-Set sinusoid current clamp as stimuli using :class:`arbor.iclamp` at a location ``(location 4 0.16667)``, that is, about a relative distance :math:`1/6` from the root to the tip of the dendritic branch with tag ``4``:
+Set sinusoid current clamp as stimuli using :class:`arbor.iclamp` at a location at a relative distance :math:`1/6` from the root to the tip of the dendritic branch with tag ``4``.
+The location is marked in the result :ref`figure <tutorial_lfpykit-illustration>`:

 .. literalinclude:: ../../python/example/single_cell_extracellular_potentials.py
    :language: python
-   :lines: 96-102
+   :lines: 96-103

 Create :class:`arbor.place_pwlin` instance:

 .. literalinclude:: ../../python/example/single_cell_extracellular_potentials.py
    :language: python
-   :lines: 105
+   :lines: 106

 Define :class:`arbor.cable_cell`, :class:`Recipe`, :class:`arbor.context` etc. and execute model for a few hundred ms,